ivanbo97/ivanbo97/README.md

 <h1 align="center">Hi 👋, I'm Ivan</h1>
-<h3 align="center">Here you can find source code of some projects I have taken in order to improve my skills as software developer.
+<h3 align="center">Here you can find source code of some courses I have taken in order to improve my skills as software developer.
 There are also a bunch of projects that I have been inspired to implement like: plants-irrigation-app , remote-controlled-robot, VibeScanner, GarbageSpotter.</h3>

 - 📫 How to reach me **ivanboyuklievv@gmail.com**